ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---JavaScript-frameworks/index.md

 tags:
   - "JavaScript"
   - "JavaScript Frameworks"
-description: "Learn about the top JavaScript frameworks for web app development, and choose the right one for your project."
+description: ""
 ---

-***TLDR**: JavaScript frameworks have revolutionized the way web applications are built and have significantly reduced the development time and effort required to build complex applications.
-In this article, we explore the top 10 JavaScript frameworks based on factors like popularity, ease of learning, dev satisfaction, job market demand, etc.*
+**\*TLDR**: JavaScript frameworks have revolutionized the way web applications are built and have significantly reduced the development time and effort required to build complex applications.
+In this article, we explore the top 10 JavaScript frameworks based on factors like popularity, ease of learning, dev satisfaction, job market demand, etc.\*

 The whole 2010 decade was the era of JavaScript frameworks.
 Many great frameworks that we know today were born in this decade that have captured the lives of modern developers.